Empowering and Inspiring Horse Owners to Care for Their Horse Naturally!

 The Whole Enchilada…

-After high school I began to explore alternative and natural paths of care and therapy which has lead me to where I am now.
+After high school I began to explore alternative and natural paths of care and therapy which have led me to where I am now.
 Here is a more detailed view of what I have completed and experienced over the years:

 - 2003 Equine Massage Therapy Certification from Aspen Equine Studies